tiarno/reachtim/content/articles/psutil1.md

     }

-Here is the python code for getting data from the system (using `psutil`) into the MongoDb database.
+What follows is the python code for getting data from the system (using `psutil`) into the MongoDb database.
 I created a collection in MongoDb for each machine to be monitored.

 You could create a single document in MongoDb that contains data for each machine; it depends on your needs.
 Since I want a separate page for each machine, I divided the data in the same way.
 You might want the data for all machines in one document if you want to render one page with charts for all the machines.

 #### About the MongoDB Collection.